 “That’s why it is actually pretty rare for authorities to grant exceptions to anti-discrimination laws, and when they do, there is usually a pretty good reason for doing so.

 “If barber shops or nightclubs want to refuse certain customers based on their gender or their disability, they will need to apply to their relevant state authority for a legal exemption, but I don’t like their chances.”

-If you have experienced discrimination on the basis of your sex, sexual orientation, gender, race, or an impairment, you may be entitled to compensation.
+If you have experienced unlawful discrimination, you may be entitled to compensation.

 To connect with us, please follow us on